We help victims of crime secure justice and compensation where the criminal justice system has failed to protect them or treated them unfairly.

 We have succeeded in reviewing, appealing and judicially reviewing refusal decisions and have represented applicants in oral appeal hearings in the First Tier Tribunal and judicial review hearings in the Upper Tribunal.

-Our Victims of Crime Solicitors are backed by nearly four decades of experience.
+Our Victims of Crime Solicitors are backed by four decades of experience.
 Our legal practice and team of civil liberties solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.